-(2) Active emergency response system and obtain a AED.
+(2) Activate the emergency response system and obtain a AED.
 If there is more than one rescuer, have the second person activate emergency response and get the AED/Defibrillator.

 (3) Circulation: Check for a carotid pulse.
 This pulse check should not take more than 5-10 seconds.
 If no pulse is palpable begin CPR.